-(8) Leases
+(11) Leases

-The Company leases office space for its New Jersey based employees from a related party.
+The Company leases office space for its New Jersey based employees from a related party, as further described in Note 13.
 The base rent for this lease was \$3,000 per month in 2020 and 2019 and it was entered into in January 2018, for a three-year lease agreement which ended as of December 31, 2020.
 On January 1, 2021, this lease was renewed for an additional three years with a base rent of \$3,000 per month.

-(9) License Agreement
+(12) License Agreement

-The Company has a licensing agreement with a company related to the patents and licensed know-how for use in the development of its products.
-The Company will pay the following upon the occurrence of the following milestone events:
+CTx has a licensing agreement with a company related to the patents and licensed know-how for use in the development of its products.
+CTx will pay the following upon the occurrence of the following milestone events: